shawngraham/hist3907o/workbook/docs/supporting materials/tei.md

 *If you do not see the colour-coded version of your text, this might not necessarily mean that you've done something wrong*

 + Some browsers will not perform the transformation, for security reasons.
 + In which case, here's what we can do.
-If you are using Notepad++, go to 'Plugins' >> Plugin Tools.
+If you are on a Windows machine using Notepad++, go to 'Plugins' >> Plugin Tools.
+(If you are on Windows but aren't using Notepad++, Sublime and Atom probably have a similar functionality, but you will have to search to figure it out.)
 Select 'XML Tools' from the list, and install it.
 You'll probably have to restart the program to complete the plugin installation.
-Open up the [1.xml](/1.xml) file in Notepad ++.
+Open up the [1.xml](https://github.com/craftingdigitalhistory/module3-wranglingdata/blob/master/tei-hist3907/1.xml) file in Notepad ++.
 Then, under 'plugins'>>'xml tools" select 'XSL Transformation settings'.
 In the popup, click on the elipses: ``` ... ``` to open up the file finder, and select the ``` 000style.xsl ``` stylesheet.
 Click 'transform'.
 A new tab will open in Notepad++ _with a fully-formed html file displaying your data according to the stylesheet._ Save this, and then open it in a browser!

-+ You can also check 'validate' from the XML Tools menu, which will identify errors in your XML.
++ You can also check 'validate' from the XML Tools menu in Notepad++, which will identify errors in your XML.
 If you're still having errors, a likely culprit might be the way your geographic URLs are encoded.
-Compare what you've got with what's in the [1.xml](/1.xml) reference document.
+Compare what you've got with what's in the [1.xml](https://github.com/craftingdigitalhistory/module3-wranglingdata/blob/master/tei-hist3907/1.xml) reference document.

 + _Advanced_: If you install a [WAMP](http://www.wampserver.com/en/) or [MAMP](http://www.mamp.info/en/) server, and put your xml and xsl files in the WWW folder, you *should* be able to see the transformation no problem at ``` localhost\myxml.xml ``` (for example).
 (You can also use [Python's built in webserver if you have Python on your machine](http://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/) - all Mac users for instance do.)

-> So here's the CND.xml, transformed into a csv: http://shawngraham.github.io/exercise/cnd.xml .
+> So here's the CND.xml, transformed into a csv: [http://shawngraham.github.io/exercise/cnd.xml](http://shawngraham.github.io/exercise/cnd.xml) .
 If you 'view page source', you'll see the original XML again!
-Save-as the page as .csv and you can do some data mining on it.
+Save-as the page as whatever-you-want.csv and you can do some data mining on it.

 ### More on transformations